pnp/PnP/Solutions/PowerShell.Commands/readme.md

-**Get-SPOPropertyBag** | Returns the propertybag **Get-SPOSubWebs** | Returns the subwebs **Get-SPOWeb** | Returns the current web **New-SPOWeb** | Creates a new web **Remove-SPOCustomAction** | Removes a custom action from a web **Remove-SPONavigationNode** | Removes a link from the quicklaunch or top navigation
+**Get-SPOPropertyBag** | Returns the propertybag **Get-SPOSubWebs** | Returns the subwebs **Get-SPOWeb** | Returns the current web **Get-SPOIndexedPropertyKeys** | Returns all keys in the property bag set for indexing **New-SPOWeb** | Creates a new web **Remove-SPOCustomAction** | Removes a custom action from a web **Remove-SPONavigationNode** | Removes a link from the quicklaunch or top navigation